melizalab/libtfr/README.md

 Increasing the order generally reduces the background 'froth', but interference between closely spaced components may increase.

-Additional improvements in resolution may be achievable averaging across different window sizes, or by using other averaging methods (i.e. as in Xiao and Flandrin)
+Additional improvements in resolution may be achievable averaging across different window sizes, or by using other averaging methods (i.e. as in Xiao and Flandrin 2007)

-### License
+## License

 libtfr was written by C Daniel Meliza and is licensed under the Gnu Public License (GPL) version 2; see COPYING for details.